Table of Contents

-MEDICAL MISTAKE CASE: SURGEON ALLEGEDLY FAILS TO GET INFORMED CONSENT FROM PATIENT FOR VAGINAL OPERATION THAT PIERCED THE PATIENT’S RECTUM.
+MEDICAL MISTAKE A SURGEON ALLEGEDLY FAILS TO GET INFORMED CONSENT

-(A summary of a medical mistake case, continued from my last post.
-During rectocele repair surgery, a New Jersey surgeon, Dr. Quartell, accidently tore the rectum of a woman we’ll call Vivian.
-Another physician, Dr. Hatangadi, was present during the surgery as a preceptor (supervising doctor).
+A summary of a medical mistake case, continued from my last post.
+During rectocele repair surgery, a New Jersey surgeon, Dr. Quartell, accidentally tore the rectum of a woman we’ll call Vivian.
+Another physician, Dr. Hatangadi, was present during the surgery as a preceptor or supervising doctor.
 Vivian developed infections and hernias.
-She required many further procedures over the next several years.)
+She required many further procedures over the next several years.

 The scope and nature of a preceptor’s duties were key disputes at the trial.
 The question was whether it was a medical mistake for a surgical preceptor to fail to assess independently whether the surgery was necessary.